Club Rules

 TRIAL BIKE RULES:

 1. Trial type motorcycle preferably.
-Dirt bikes may be ridden in certain classes at the discretion of the trials master for that event
+Dirt bikes may be ridden in certain classes at the discretion of the trials master for each event

 2. All bikes must be in safe working order and not have any leaks or loose hanging parts